 We are delighted to announce the 21st International Symposium on Electronic Art (ISEA) will be held August 14-18, 2015, in Vancouver, Canada.
 The ISEA2015 symposium will be hosted by Simon Fraser University, and a vast variety of local academic and artistic partners.
-ISEA is the largest international academic gathering on , world-wide.
-Since its start in the Netherlands in 1988 it has n 4 continents and in over 20 different cities.
+ISEA is the largest nomadic international academic gathering on 'electronic and emergent media', world-wide.
+Since its start in the Netherlands in 1988 it has taken place on 4 continents and in over 20 different cities.
 ISEA brings together scholarly, artistic, and scientific domains in an interdisciplinary discussion that showcases creative productions applying new technologies in art, interactivity, and electronic and digital media.

 ISEA2015 welcomes submissions for three broad categories: